SopiMlab/DeepLearningWithAudio/utilities/pyext-setup/setup-macos.md

 We will use the Conda package/environment manager to set up a Python environment.

-If you use [Homebrew](https://brew.sh), you can simply run:
+If you have [Homebrew](https://brew.sh), you can simply run:

 ```
-brew cask install miniconda
+brew install --cask miniconda
 ```

 Otherwise, follow the [official Conda instructions](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html).
 Note that you *only* need Miniconda!
 The instructions page is a bit confusing and makes it seem like you should install both Miniconda and Anaconda, but you can ignore the latter.